Ebony Marinoff: 2024

 Leading into the 2024 season, Marinoff and Sarah Allan were announced as Adelaide's new co-captains, replacing Chelsea Randall.
 In week 1, Marinoff won the Showdown Medal for best afield in the Showdown against with 29 disposals and nine tackles, polling nine coaches' votes, and was among Adelaide's best players in its win over Fremantle in week 2, polling nine coaches' votes.
 She was named Adelaide's best player in its win over Hawthorn in week 3, its win over Essendon in week 4, its loss to Brisbane in week 5 and its win over St Kilda in week 6, polling six, nine, nine and a perfect ten coaches' votes respectively.
 Marinoff was again Adelaide's best player in its week 7 loss to Melbourne with 29 disposals and 17 tackles, becoming the first AFLW player to record 2,000 career disposals, and was best afield in its week 7 win over Greater Western Sydney with a career-high 41 disposals and 17 tackles; Marinoff's 19 votes across Adelaide's week 7 matches saw her lead the voting for the AFLCA AFLW champion player of the year award after the compressed period of the season, having averaged career-highs in disposals (31), clearances (6.8) and tackles (12.9) to that point, and she would go on to win the award with 91 votes, ahead of three-time winner Jasmine Garner on 79 votes.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of the 2025 season.